-Taxes are a burden for everyone, but especially for low-income individuals and families who need all the money they can get.
+Taxes are a burden for everyone, but especially for low-income individuals and families who need to hang onto as much money as possible.

 Interestingly, low-income earners pay a much larger percentage of their salary to Social Security than high earners do, which makes their tax bite effectively larger.
 In an effort to help offset this effect and to encourage people to work, Congress created the earned income tax credit (EITC) in 1975.